QuarkNerd/blog/tmakarem/_posts/2017-03-21-Working-with-Type-Sketch-vs-Adobe-Illustrator.md

 ###PARAGRAPH STYLES

-Illustrator distinguished between character styles and paragraph styles whereas Sketch combines both under text styles.
-In both tools, you can set the justification / alignment, the leading, and the spacing at the end of a paragraph.
+Illustrator distinguishes between character styles and paragraph styles whereas Sketch combines both under text styles.
+In both tools, you can set the text justification, the leading, and the spacing at the end of a paragraph.

 However, Illustrator supports a few additional features such as preferences for hyphenation, first line indent, right/left indent, and roman hanging punctuation.

 ###OUTLINE FONT

-Both Illustrator and Sketch allow you to outline a font, which converts text into an outline so you can use it as a shape.
+Both Illustrator and Sketch allow you to outline a font, which converts text to an outline so you can use the text as a shape.
 This can also be useful if you want to share a file with someone who doesn’t have the typeface you used, if you want to use the font as shape or if you want to slice the letters.

 ![Outlined font in Illustrator]({{ site.github.url }}/tmakarem/assets/043_Outlined-Font.png "Outlined font in Illustrator")